lenablechmann/google-homepage/README.md

 - debugging with dev tools in the browser
 - using css reset files

-Difficulties I rab into, while doing this project (stuff I'll need to practice more of):
+Difficulties I ran into, while doing this project (stuff I'll need to practice more of):
 - placing elements with flexbox
 - dividing the nav bar into two parts, finding out that "float" apparently doesn't work with flexbox
 - making the navs responsive and stacking them well